pdh736/pdh736.github.io/_posts/linux/etc/2020-11-11-linux_cron.md

 ---
 title: "cron"
-excerpt: "how to use cron"
+excerpt: "how to use wcron"

 categories:
   - linux_etc